openlawteam/tribute-contracts/website/docs/tutorial/dao/TributeUI.md

 ## Deploy the Subgraph

 :::caution
-Make sure you checkout the tag [v1.1.0](https://github.com/openlawteam/tribute-contracts/releases/tag/v1.1.0) which is the version that contains the subgraph that works [TributeUI](https://github.com/openlawteam/tribute-ui).
+Make sure you checkout the tag [v1.1.0](https://github.com/openlawteam/tribute-contracts/releases/tag/v1.1.0) which is the version that contains the subgraph that works with [TributeUI](https://github.com/openlawteam/tribute-ui).
 :::

 ```bash